Nicholas A. Kotov

-Nicholas A. Kotov (born August 29, 1965, in Moscow, USSR) is the Irving Langmuir Distinguished Professor of Chemical Sciences and Engineering at the University of Michigan in Ann Arbor, Michigan, United States.
-Prof. Nicholas Kotov demonstrated that the ability to self-organize into complex structures is the unifying property of all inorganic nanostructures.
-He has developed a family of bioinspired composite materials with a wide spectrum of properties that were previously unattainable in classical materials.
-These composite biomimetic materials are exemplified by his nacre-like ultrastrong yet transparent composites, enamel-like, stiff yet vibration-isolating composites, and cartilage-like membranes with both high strength and ion conductance.
+Nicholas A. Kotov (born August 29, 1965, in Moscow, USSR) is the Irving Langmuir Distinguished University Professor of Chemical Sciences and Engineering and the Joseph B. and Florence V. Cejka Professor of Engineering at the University of Michigan in Ann Arbor, Michigan, United States.
+He is the Director of the National Science Foundation Science and Technology Center for Complex Particle Systems (COMPASS), developing graph-based methods for design of materials essential for sustainability..

+Kotov is known for pioneering studies on nanoparticle self-organization, biomimetic materials, and chiral nanostructures.
+Kotov demonstrated that structurally imperfect inorganic nanoparticles can self-assemble into complex hierarchical structures resembling biological assemblies and materials.
+He established self-organization as an intrinsic characteristic of nanoscale systems, which contributed to the development of biomimetic composites combining mechanical, optical, and functional properties that are rarely achieved simultaneously in conventional materials.
+These composite biomimetic materials are exemplified by nacre-like composites from clay and graphene oxide, and cartilage-like membranes from cellulose nanofibrils and aramid nanofibers.
+Kotov is also known for pioneering chiral nanostructures exhibiting exceptionally strong optical activity.

+Materials he developed have enabled sustainable energy devices, green catalysis, and aramid recycling.
+The chiral plasmonic nanoparticles are being tested for early detection of cancer.

 Work

 Kotov's research is focused on the development of biomimetic nanocomposites, the self-assembly of nanoparticles, and chiral nanostructures.
 Utilizing layer-by-layer assembly (LbL), Kotov prepared a wide spectrum of nacre-like nanocomposites including those from clay and graphite oxide.
 He showed that clay-based biomimetic composites can attain mechanical properties comparable to some grades of steel while retaining transparency.
 This discovery spurred the development of new methods for the mass-production of nacre-like materials from a large variety of inorganic nanosheets.
 While being inspired by natural materials, these composites far exceeded the properties of their natural prototypes and add other optical, electrical, thermal, and membrane properties.
+The Royal Society of Chemistry reported that the socioeconomic impact of Kotov’s work on biomimetic composites exceeded $19 billion as of 2022.

 Kotov extended the concept of biomimetic nanostructures to inorganic nanoparticles.
 He established that, similarly to many proteins and other biomolecules, nanoparticles can self-organize into chains, sheets, nanowires, twisted ribbons and nanohelices, and spherical supraparticles replicating viral capsids.

 Kotov's work established that the biomimetic self-assembly behavior of nanoparticles originates from interparticle interactions at the nanoscale, in which chirality also plays a prominent role.
 His studies on the self-assembly of chiral nanostructures have led to the development of nanoparticle assemblies with complexity exceeding those found in biological organisms.